Encomiendas in Peru: Slavery and the encomienda

-The Andean of a Peruvian encomienda are sometimes characterized as slaves, but the encomenderos were given rights only to the labor of the natives, not their land.
+The Andeans working Peruvian encomiendas are sometimes characterized as slaves, but the encomenderos were given rights only to the labor of the natives, not their land.
 The Andean could not be sold or relocated by the encomendero.
 Nor did the encomendero own his encomienda in perpetuity.
 Inheritance was limited to only one generation after the grant of the encomienda to an individual.
 However, proponents of encomiendas made the argument that the restrictions on inheritance caused the encomendero to exploit and take less care of his workers than if they had been his property, i.e. inheritable slaves.
 Although the legal restrictions on the encomenderos were often violated, the status of the workers on the encomiendas was forced labor.

-However, many encomenderos owned slaves of African and native American origin.
+Many encomenderos owned slaves of African and native American origin.
 The native American slaves were non-Andeans, imported from Nicaragua and Venezuela, relatively few in number and absorbed into the general population of Peru after enslavement of indigenous people in the Americas was outlawed by Spain in the 1540s.
-Most of the native slaves of the encomenderos were women who became concubines or house servants.
+Most of the native slaves of the encomenderos were women who were concubines or house servants.
 African slaves were more numerous.
 In 1542 an encomendero in Cusco bought 17 African slaves to work in a gold mine, but most African slaves in mid-16th century Peru became servants of the rich, including the encomenderos.
 They were trusted because they were isolated from the general population and dependent upon their owners.
-The possession of one or more African slaves was a mark of prestige for an encomendero in his pursuit of the ideal of the "casa poblada" (the "peopled house" of the encomendero, his family, relatives, and servants).
+The possession of one or more African slaves was a mark of prestige for an encomendero in his pursuit of the ideal of the casa poblada, the "peopled house" of the encomendero, his family, relatives, and servants).